seader/android_device_lge_joan-twrp/README.md

 # android_device_lge_joan
 Tree for building decryption enabled TWRP for LGE V30 (Joan)

-There are some patches in device_tree/bootable/recovery.
-For stock and AOSP data decryption "add_keymaster.patch" & "enable_fde.patch" are needed, and "twrp_bootable_recovery_timefix.patch".
-I leave this file here, even it was not needed as a similar timefix was applied by TWRP Team a month ago (use /persist/time/ats_2), the only missing thing was persist partition 0_o.
-Phoenix 591 pointed me to this, thx ;) So by using it you only have /data/vendor/time and the persist equivalent (this one actually on two places) in searching pathes.
-Just apply them on bootable/recovery folder.
 Also there's a local_manifest, maybe it helps for an easy start.

-If someone likes cherrypicks more than patches, here are the links to keymaster 3 & 4 and enable fde commits: https://gerrit.omnirom.org/c/android_bootable_recovery/+/32610 https://gerrit.omnirom.org/c/android_bootable_recovery/+/32645
+Here are the links to keymaster 3 & 4 and enable fde commits: https://gerrit.omnirom.org/c/android_bootable_recovery/+/32610 https://gerrit.omnirom.org/c/android_bootable_recovery/+/32645

-And if you're really lazy, you can use my bootable_recovery-twrp repo, of course :D There's a little more edits to it, check the commits.
+There's a bootable_recovery-twrp repo in my profile, which has all needed commits for decrypting V30 and maybe other QCOM devices.
+If you don't want IntSD incl. in databackups, just revert the relevant commits.

 ## TWRP device tree for Joan (LG V30)
 https://github.com/seader/android_device_lge_joan-twrp/tree/encrypt-8.1